 An Open Letter to the Principals

 90% of the time, teachers practices patience and are afraid to speak their minds.
-Either we are ignored or we fear to lose our jobs.
-In an attempt to ease this miscommunication, I hope to speak in behalf of all the teachers in our country.
+Either we are ignored, or we fear to lose our jobs.
+In an attempt to ease this miscommunication, I hope to speak on behalf of all the teachers in our country.
 To the principals reading this, I wish to tell you that we both have one goal, to create a better tomorrow for the kids of today, so we should work hand in hand.
 I wish to tell you all of this from all the educators in our country.

 1. Trust our teaching style.